Slovenia: Tourism

 Slovenia offers tourists a wide variety of natural and cultural amenities.
 Different forms of tourism have developed.
 The tourist gravitational area is considerably large, however the tourist market is small.
 There has been no large-scale tourism and no acute environmental pressures; in 2017, National Geographic Traveller's Magazine declared Slovenia as the country with the world's most sustainable tourism.
 The nation's capital, Ljubljana, has many important Baroque and Vienna Secession buildings, with several important works of the native born architect Jože Plečnik.

 At the northwestern corner of the country lie the Julian Alps with Lake Bled and the Soča Valley, as well as the nation's highest peak, Mount Triglav in the middle of Triglav National Park.
 Other mountain ranges include Kamnik–Savinja Alps, the Karawanks, and Pohorje, popular with skiers and hikers.
+Lake Bled is considered particularly appropriate for inexperienced hikers, since hikes there are shorter and with less elevation, but still provides a look at some gorgeous vistas and scenery.

 The Karst Plateau in the Slovene Littoral gave its name to karst, a landscape shaped by water dissolving the carbonate bedrock, forming caves.
 The best-known caves are Postojna Cave and the UNESCO-listed Škocjan Caves.
 The region of Slovenian Istria meets the Adriatic Sea, where the most important historical monument is the Venetian Gothic Mediterranean town of Piran while the settlement of Portorož attracts crowds in summer.